 After my burnout (described above) I knew I had to change something which is when we decided to go to Australia.
 The burnout wasn’t the only reason but I was falling out of love with my career in my current role and something had to change.
 Australia was always a dream of ours so we made it a plan.
 I decided I was going to either work agency so I could be in control of my roster or take on a part-time contract instead of full time.

 Not taking on full-time contracts has made me feel like a different person!
 It means I get to travel and I’m dedicating more time to myself.
-I’m more than happy to take a pay cut if it means being happier both in my personal life and as my role as a nurse.
+I’m more than happy to take a pay cut if it means being happier both in my personal life and in my role as a nurse.

 I also use travel massively to take that nursing stress away.
 I make sure that I have breaks in-between contracts so I can get out and see the world.
 Travel is my escapism and if I can’t travel then I’m not happy.
 By taking short contracts and working agency it means I have the time to travel and do what I love.
 I also make sure I give myself lots of self-care by eating well and filling my days with things I love that bring me joy!

 Before ending, tell me one fun fact or story about yourself unrelated to nursing.

 I’m a super passionate climber!
 On my days off if I’m not traveling you can usually find me down at the local climbing wall or out in the backcountry bouldering on some rocks, it’s great fun and really gets my adrenaline pumping!

 Where can people find you?

-People can find me at my blog, aliciaoverseas.com, Instagram, Facebook and Twitter at @aliciaoverseas or Pinterest @aliciaoverseas1
+People can find me on Instagram, Facebook, and Twitter at @aliciaoverseas or Pinterest @aliciaoverseas1